IgniteUI/help-topics/topics/01_General-and-Getting-Started/07_Styling-and-Theming/~Deployment_Guide_Styling_and_Theming.md

       });
 ```

-For more information regarding the Infragistics loader, refer to the topic [Using JavaScript Resouces in Ignite UI](Deployment-Guide-JavaScript-Resources.html).
+For more information regarding the Infragistics loader, refer to the topic [Using JavaScript Resouces in %%ProductName%%](Deployment-Guide-JavaScript-Resources.html).

 > **Note:** For custom themes use the name of the theme’s directory.